Preferans: Whisting

 If precisely one of the defenders decides to whist, then that player has a choice between playing normally and playing in the light.
 In the latter case, both defenders' hands are displayed face-up on the table and the whister plays from both hands, similar to contract bridge.
 In any case, only the whister will score for this hand, positively or negatively.

 If the defenders do not win the required number of tricks and there is only a single whister, then the whister loses the value of the contract in dump points (×10) for each undertrick.
-If this happens when there are two whisters, then the penalty is distributed fairly among them according to the principle that each whister is only responsible for his or her own undertricks with respect to half the required number of tricks.
+If this happens when there are two whisters, then the penalty is distributed fairly among them according to the principle that each whister is only responsible for their own undertricks with respect to half the required number of tricks.
 However, if the required number of tricks was 1, then it cannot be divided by 2 and the second whister is deemed responsible (the justification of that rule is that if the second whister passed, the first whister would be able playing in the light with open cards, which generally provides more chances to defend against and possibly defeat a high contract).

 When the first defender decides not to whist against a contract for 6 or 7 tricks, the other defender has a third option besides passing and whisting.
 In this case the second defender may half-whist, in which case trick-play does not take place and the declarer and the second defender each score as if both sides had won their required number of tricks and the defenders' tricks had been shared equally between both.
 The first defender does not score.
 However, if the second defender wants to half-whist, the first defender gets a second chance to whist, in which case trick-play and scoring are done normally.